jch/personal-finance/README.md

 * Monthly review of spending with [Mint](https://www.mint.com).
 Categorize spending, note any large differences in monthly trends.
 Link all accounts.
 * Vanguard brokerage account.
 Using this for our Roth IRA and IRA.
-* Setup direct deposit and autopay for all accounts.
+* Setup direct deposit and auto-pay for all accounts.

 ## Resources